— PROJECT NAME

 Aug 2022 - Nov 2022

-While exciting to play and well received by the his small community, Josh ultimately decided to explore other concepts for his thesis, as Praetor's scope was far too high for a solo developer to achieve.
+While exciting to play and well received by the a small community, I ultimately decided to explore other concepts for my thesis, as Praetor's scope was far too high for a solo developer to achieve.
+This prototype eventually became the seed for my next project, Godwalker.

 You can download and play Praetor for free, by clicking here.